MeF0504/aftviewer/samples/README.md

 ## show_image.py

-A sample script of additional file type viewer.
+A sample script of an additional file type viewer.
-This script shows image files using image viewer.
+This script shows how to use image-viewing related functions.

 ### How to use
 1. Install this script